flaneurette/Health-Library/Documents/PinchPenny/README.md

 The classic pinch-penny worries about every small expense, clips coupons religiously, reuses items until they're completely worn out, and thinks twice before spending even modest sums.
 They might be the person who brings lunch from home every day, buys generic brands exclusively, or drives across town to save a few cents per gallon on gas.

+By following this guide below, you could practically save lots of money:

+1. Low estimate: ~€5,000/year
+2. High estimate: ~€10,000/year

+> That’s roughly €400-€800 per month, just from being strategic about small but frequent expenses.

+> Debt avoidance and early payoff savings would add thousands more.

+Over 10 years, this amounts to **€100.000 euro.** - enough money for a serious downpayment on a house.

+> Extra bonus: you help save the environment.

 ---

 # Practical penny pinching